MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-memberofcollection.md

 ---
-Description: 'Represents a relationship in which a managed element is a member of and is aggregated by a collection.' ms.assetid: '324284fa-ece6-41df-9891-040a7561dce4'
+Description: Represents a relationship in which a managed element is a member of and is aggregated by a collection. ms.assetid: 324284fa-ece6-41df-9891-040a7561dce4
-title: 'CIM\_MemberOfCollection class'
+title: CIM\_MemberOfCollection class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_MemberOfCollection class